acse-zrw20/DD-GAN-AE/README.md

 cae = CAE(encoder, decoder, optimizer) # define the model
 cae.compile(input_shape) # compile the model

-cae.train(dataset, 200) # train the model with 200 epochs
+cae.train(dataset, 200, batch_size=32) # train the model with 200 epochs, batch_size needs to be smaller than nsamples

 recon_dataset = cae.predict(dataset) # pass the dataset through the model and generate outputs
 ```